 Sparc consists of five distinct buildings offering a total of 309 studio-, one-, two-, and three-bedroom apartments as well as townhomes and live work/lofts.
-The new community also includes a 14,000-square-foot Bright Horizons early education center, which will share its playground with residents on the evenings and weekends.
+The new community also includes a 14,000-square-foot Bright Horizons early education center, which shares its playground with residents on the evenings and weekends.

 Overlooking downtown Bellevue, the Spring District is a 16 block, 36-acre, transit-oriented, mixed-use urban neighborhood located on a former Safeway grocery distribution center.
 This campus, modeled after Portland’s thriving Pearl District, will be home to future retailers, restaurants, hotels and more than 2,000 residents and 13,000 employees, according to a statement issued by Security Properties at the time of the opening.